 Occlusal Dental Splints for Bruxism

 Most people clench or grind their teeth at some point in their lives, mainly at night time.
-This is also known as bruxism.
+These actions are also known as bruxism.
 An occlusal splint is designed to protect you when you’re fast asleep and don’t know the damage you’re inflicting on yourself.
 Most people grind their teeth silently and have no awareness of doing it, so it’s important that your dentist checks your teeth for any signs of tooth grinding.

 Clenching and grinding of the teeth can produce excessive stress on the jaw joints and the jaw muscles, as well as on the teeth and their supporting gums and bone.
 Tooth wear can result in unsightly teeth, tooth drifting, as well as increase the chance of tooth chipping and cracking.
 In severe cases, a tooth that has cracked might not be able to be saved, which could result in the need for a denture or dental implant; so prevention is the key.